As an Amazon Associate we earn from qualifying purchases.

 Step 3: Get the Sponge Damp

-We just went over salt dissolves in water, and we are basically trying to dissolve the smallest outer layer of the salt block when we are cleaning it.
-This not only makes it so food has nothing to cling on to (because the salt it was stuck too is now water), but it also allows us to untrap oil, and reshape and smooth out the block.
+I just went over salt dissolves in water, and I am basically trying to dissolve the smallest outer layer of the salt block when I am cleaning it.
+This not only makes it so food has nothing to cling on to (because the salt it was stuck too is now water), but it also allows me to untrap oil, and reshape and smooth out the block.

 Step 4: Scrub the Salt Block Vigorously